methylDragon/rmf_fleet_adapter_python/rmf_fleet_adapter_python/README.md

-### Missing Implementations

-- Unfortunately, since there is no way to instantiate `VelocityConstraint` pointers yet, you cannot pass them into Node` objects yet.
-  - `VelocityConstraint::clone` is not bound.
-And overriding it in Python doesn't expose the underlying pointer.

 ### Update Handles Should NOT be Directly Instantiated (Segfault risk!)

 - The `RobotUpdateHandle` and `FleetUpdateHandle` classes must **only be instantiated via their factory methods**!
 (Their init members have been disabled as a result.)